 With today’s high levels of stress and burnout among teachers, districts are looking for science-tested ways to support their teaching staff.
 The CARE professional development program is proving to be an effective solution.
 A series of rigorous Federally funded studies has examined the impacts of CARE on teacher, classroom and student outcomes.
 The results of this research have been published in 5 peer-reviewed journal articles.
 Consistently, research has found that CARE significantly improves well-being and reduces stress among teachers who participated in CARE compared to those randomly assigned to a control group.

-The most recent study is a large cluster randomized controlled trial conducted in New York City involving 224 teachers and over 5,000 students.
+The most recent study published in the Journal of Educational Psychology is a large cluster randomized controlled trial conducted in New York City involving 224 teachers and over 5,000 students.
 This study replicated previous results in teacher improvements but also demonstrated that CARE improves important dimensions of the classroom.
 Classrooms were observed and coded by trained researchers blind to the study aims and the teachers’ random assignment.
 Compared to classrooms in the control group, CARE classrooms were more emotionally positive and the teachers demonstrated greater sensitivity to their students’ needs.
 Finally CARE classrooms demonstrated higher degrees of productivity than controls.
 The next step in the research is to examine whether teacher improvements are stable over time and whether CARE has impacts on student outcomes.

 These results are particularly significant for several reasons.
 First, the series of CARE studies all showing improvements for teachers provide clear evidence that CARE is an effective professional development program for reducing teachers’ occupational stress and promoting their well-being.
 Second, the NYC study is the largest and most rigorous study of a mindfulness-based professional development for teachers and the first of its kind to examine intervention effects on the classroom and student outcomes.
 Third, the results of the NYC study showing impacts on the classroom are important because they demonstrate an important relationship between teachers’ well-being and classroom quality.
 Finally, this study is a “proof of concept” that a mindfulness-based intervention can have impacts on both individuals and their work environment.